Setsudan/Setsudan/README.md

 I'm always looking for new challenges, so if you have any ideas for projects, please let me know!

 Thanks for reading!

+# Complete refacto of all my repositories planned (This is a reminder for me)